fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### Wed 8/22
 Dietary advice is constantly changing.
-What possible utility does history have here?
+What possible use is history?
 - Kevin Quealy and Margot Sanger-katz, “Is Sushi ‘Healthy’?
 What About Granola?
 Where Americans and Nutritionists Disagree,” The New York Times, July 5, 2016.
 [NYTimes](http://www.nytimes.com/interactive/2016/07/05/upshot/is-sushi-healthy-what-about-granola-where-americans-and-nutritionists-disagree.html).

 ### Fri 8/24
 - Selections from Mark Grant (tr.), _Galen on Food and Diet_: 1-8; 14-18; 68-84.
+[PDF](readings/Galen.pdf)

 How did physicians like Galen conceive the notion of disease?
 According to Galen, how does diet fit into medical understandings of disease?
 How is his approach similar and different to modern approaches to diet?
 How would you describe his writing style?
 Does it seem strange for a physician?